-Toe infections typically cause pain, redness, warmth and swelling and may result from a cut, injury, ingrown toenail or other problem.
-The swelling may be severe enough to interfere with walking and daily functioning.
-Depending on the cause and severity of your infection and swelling, you may require antibiotics or more aggressive treatment.
+Toe infections are typically accompanied by pain, redness, warmth and swelling, and can be severe enough to interfere with walking and wearing shoes.
+These infections can be related to an injury, ingrown toenail or blister, and if allowed to spread, can lead to a serious infection of the bone, surrounding tissue or blood.
+Depending on your health and the severity of the infection and swelling, you may require antibiotics or more aggressive treatment.
 Swelling associated with minor infections, however, may be treatable at home.

 Things You'll Need

 Your doctor's phone number